Prospective Graduate Students

 Who is a good fit for the Autism and Neurodevelopment Lab?

-Masters students who have an interest in autism spectrum disorder (ASD), neuroscience, or interventions research, among other topics, would be a good fit for the Autism and Neurodevelopment Lab.
+Masters students who have an interest in autism, neuroscience, or interventions research, among other topics, would be a good fit for the Autism and Neurodevelopment Lab.
 Research experience is important for gaining admission into doctoral programs, and so students in our MA programs with this aspiration are especially encouraged to apply to join!
-We generally ask our Master’s-level volunteers to commit to working in the lab for 6-9 hours each week so that everyone benefits from the experience.
+We provide strong mentorship for students who are interested in pursuing doctoral-level training or clinical careers.

 How do I apply?